 ★ Light from Uncommon Stars by Ryka Aoki (trans author!)

-A runaway trans girl who seeks to speak through her violin crosses paths with a violin teacher who sells her students' souls to Hell.
+A runaway trans girl who loves playing violin crosses paths with a violin teacher who sells her students' souls to Hell.
 This book engages deeply with themes of marginalization, abuse, music, found family, and changing your destiny, and does so with a humorously matter-of-fact genre mash-up.
 There was very little about it that I didn't love.

 ★ Dreadnought by April Daniels (trans author!)

 A closeted trans girl accidentally inherits superpowers that give her the body she's always wanted.
-Superheroes aren't normally my jam, but this book is compellingly written and deals with both trans issues and family issues in a very real, relatable way.
+Superheroes and YA aren't my usual genre, but this book is compellingly written and deals with both trans issues and family issues in a very real, relatable way.

 ★ Raven Stratagem and Revenant Gun by Yoon Ha Lee (trans author!)

-One of the main characters is a trans man, and several secondary characters are also trans or non-binary.
-Their transness doesn't play much of a role in the plot, which centers on a tyrannical space empire; they just exist, because why wouldn't trans people exist in space?
-These are books two and three in the series and the trans characters weren't present in the first, largely because the first book was limited to a context that, in-world, is more transphobic than average, but unlike the other late-in-series books I mention here, I do not recommend picking up these without first reading the first in the series (Ninefox Gambit).
+These are books two and three of a series about a tyrannical space empire.
+One of the main characters in these two books is a trans man, and several secondary characters are also trans or non-binary.
+They weren't present in the first book (which was limited to a context that, in-world, is more transphobic than most), and their transness doesn't play much of a role in the plot; they just exist, because why wouldn't trans people exist in space?
+Unlike the other late-in-series books I mention here, I don't recommend picking up these without first reading the first in the series (Ninefox Gambit).

 ★ Sordidez by E.G. Condé